 There is still a large ongoing opportunity for trained paralegals who are ready to step into a position, especially in high demand states like California.

-The Paralegal Associate of Arts Degree program at MTI College uses a curriculum approved by the American Bar Association and is staffed by MTI’s seasoned paralegal faculty.
+The Paralegal Associate of Arts Degree program at Campus, formerly known as MTI College, uses a curriculum approved by the American Bar Association and is staffed by Campus’ seasoned paralegal faculty.

 After graduation, you will become valuable members of the legal services field, providing solid, knowledgeable support in civil, criminal and regulatory areas of the law.
 Our Paralegal Studies graduates are highly qualified and able to effectively perform substantive and procedural legal tasks under the supervision of licensed attorneys.